Zero Rate Interest Credit Cards

 Interest free credit cards offer an attractive 0% interest free rate for a set introductory period.
 This means you get a period of time for which you will be charged zero percent in interest.

-The intro rates usually apply to balance transfers although some issuers offer the zero interest rates on new purchases and any balance transferred.
+The intro rates usually apply to balance transfers although some issuers offer the zero interest rates on new purchases.

 Capital One were the first to launch the 0 per cent introductory offer on its credit card three years ago.
 Since then many competitors have followed all offering variations.

-Anyone who has a reasonable credit history, should be able to obtain 0% interest.
-With over 25 cards now offering interest free debt, its all about who gives it you for longer.
+Anyone who has a reasonable credit history, should be able to obtain 0% interest on purchases.
+With many cards now offering interest free debt, its all about who gives it you for longer.

 If you are disciplined, you can use your free credit period constructively.
 Different strategies work in different situations, but the key in each case is to make a plan and stick to it.
 It is also important to realise there are no rate reductions on cash withdrawals.